tnicolaysen-aqua/tethys/docs/tutorials/geoserver/draw.rst

 1. Spatial Input Controller
 ===========================

-Add a new controller to the :file:`controller.py` module:
+Add the following code that will allow you to draw on your map into your :file:`controller.py` module:

 .. code-block:: python

-    from .app import App

     @controller
     def draw(request):